avthemes/YouTube-Channel-Subscribe/readme.txt

 = How do I install the plugin? =

-1. Install Channel Subscribe for YouTube by uploading the av-channel-subscribe directory to the /wp-content/plugins/ directory.
+1. Install Channel Subscribe for YouTube by uploading the yt-channel-subscribe directory to the /wp-content/plugins/ directory.
 2. Activate the plugin.
 3. Configure the plugin and add your YouTube channel details by clicking on the "Channel Subscribe" admin menu item.